AMACB/HSCTF-2020-writeups/StudySim/StudySim.md

 00007fff31415900 : 00007f00deadbeef      0000000000000000 <-- our heap chunk
                    ...
 ```
-As far as tcache is concerned, this looks like a perfectly linked list.
+As far as tcache is concerned, this looks like a perfectly valid linked list.
 The next time we `malloc` a chunk of size `0x100`, `malloc` will check tcache and find that `0x7fff31415900` is freed and ready to be returned.
 Then it looks inside of the chunk for the pointer to the next freed chunk and finds `0x7f00deadbeef` waiting for it.
 It writes this into tcache so that the heap looks roughly like the following.
 ```
 tcache freelists : 00007f00deadbeef      0000000000000000 <-- our pointer on tcache
                    ...
 00007fff31415800 : 0000000000000000      0000000000000101
-00007fff31415900 : 00007f00deadbeef      0000000000000000 <-- returned to program
+00007fff31415900 : 00007f00deadbeef      0000000000000000 <-- chunk returned to program
                    ...
 ```
 Now, when we `malloc` one more time for a chunk of size `0x100`, `malloc` will once again check the tcache freelist and find our pointer `0x7f00deadbeef` waiting for it.
-Now we get to write to `0x7f00deadbeef`, which is the arbitrary write we need to finish.
+Now we get to write to `0x7f00deadbeef`, which gives us arbitrary write.

 ### Leaking Libc
 The libc leak we generated is quite interesting.
 A motivating idea is to again use the fact PIE is disabled to read directly from the GOT.
 After all, even full RELRO has to allow the program to read the GOT, and we not asking to overwrite anything.
 However, the only way to read from an address is in the `new_worksheet` method, here.